• Home

 The closing ceremony of the second edition of the GenHack student challenge, organised by the "Stress Test, Risk management and Financial Steering" chair, was held on Thursday 2 February 2023 in the presence of the five winning teams.

-Closing and award ceremony for the GenHack2 challenge The teams « 20 Mines Lieues sous les Mers » and « Flash » each win the 1st prize.
+The teams « 20 Mines Lieues sous les Mers » and « Flash » each win the 1st prize.

 16 Feb.
 2023